OpenDevICON/opendevicon/docs/icxTransfer.md

 Here we will be using this to transfer 99 ICX from our deployer wallet to our dice SCORE.
 {% hint style="warning" %}
-If you dnt have enough ICX in your wallet then the transfer will fail.
+If you don't have enough ICX in your wallet then the transfer will fail.
 Use [**ibriz-faucet**](https://icon-faucet.ibriz.ai/) for getting ICX.

 Also use deployer wallet only to make the transfer because fallback method of Dice SCORE only accepts incoming plain ICX from its owner
 {% endhint %}